dcellison/phi/categories/numbers.md

 | ruo  | quintillion | 1,000,000,000,000,000,000     |
 | pei  | nonillion   | 1,000,000,000,000,000,000,000 |

-# examples
+## examples

 following are some examples that demonstrate how numbers would be said and written in phi.
-The numbers 1 to 9 are each two characters and orders of magnitude are three.
-This makes for more variety when numbers are being spoken. one difference between phin and how other languages might handle longer numbers is that phi specifies all numbers, e.g. "zero hundred", and does not have words like "twenty" and "sixteen".
+The numbers 1 to 9 are each one syllable and two characters in length and orders of magnitude are two syllables and three characters.
+This makes for more variety when numbers are being spoken. one difference between phi and how other languages might handle longer numbers is that phi specifies all numbers, e.g. "zero hundred", and does not have words like "twenty" and "sixteen".
 Instead, phi uses "two ten" and "one ten six".

+### 42

+four ten two

+pe toa mi

 ### 1984